U.S. sees Saudi Arabia and UAE sending commandos to Syria

 That plan, however, does not include deployment of large-scale foreign ground forces to Iraq and Syria and Carter stressed that coalition commandos were meant to bolster local forces, not replace them.

 "We're not looking to substitute for them, any more than we're looking to substitute for the Iraqi forces.
-But we are looking to enable them strongly and help them organize themselves," he said.
+But we are looking to enable them strongly and help them organise themselves," he said.

 The United States has already deployed a small group of special operations forces to Syria and Carter said other allies, beyond Saudi Arabia and the United Arab Emirates, were considering commando deployments.